treasure-data/prestogres/README.md

 * [PostgreSQL JDBC driver](http://jdbc.postgresql.org/)
 * other PostgreSQL client libraries

-Prestogres also offers password-based authorization (Presto doesn't have authorization by default).
+Prestogres also offers password-based authentication and SSL.

 ## How it works?